laneboysrc/rc-headless-transmitter/doc/architecture.md

     * Sleep until the next 5 ms

 * Setup protocol:
-    * The Tx is the master on RF, but it is the slave regarding communication with the programming box (PB)
+    * The Tx is the master on RF, but it is the slave regarding communication with the *configurator*
-    * The Tx has to poll the PB if it has a command for it to execute.
+    * The Tx has to poll the *configurator* if it has a command for it to execute.
-    * The Tx must acknowledge each command in the next packet so that the PB knows the command was received and executed.
+    * The Tx must acknowledge each command in the next packet so that the *configurator* knows the command was received and executed.
     * The setup packet uses dynamic payload up to 32 bytes at 2 Mbps (ARD must be set to 500 us)

 * Establishing a connection:
     * The Tx sends a 'free to connect' paket with address hop channel info every 100 ms on channel 111.
 (26 byte packet: 1 byte command, 5 bytes address, 20 bytes channels)
-    * The PB listens for Tx on channel 111 at 2Mbps and when receiving a "free to connect" packet it learns the address and hop channel sequence
+    * The *configurator* listens for Tx on channel 111 at 2Mbps and when receiving a "free to connect" packet it learns the address and hop channel sequence
-    * The PB ACKs if it wants to connect, with a unique address to use during the setup session
+    * The *configurator* ACKs if it wants to connect, with a unique address to use during the setup session
-    * When the Tx receives an answer it is now "connected" and starts sending setup packets using the hop frequencies every 5 ms, with the address received from the PB.
+    * When the Tx receives an answer it is now "connected" and starts sending setup packets using the hop frequencies every 5 ms, with the address received from the *configurator*.
-    * Once the PB has the ACK being taken by the Tx (= it received the "Free to connect") it listens to the adress on the 2nd hop channel (since the 'free to connect' is sent during the first hop channel) with the address given to the Tx.
-The Tx and PB are now connected.
+    * Once the *configurator* has the ACK being taken by the Tx (= it received the "Free to connect") it listens to the adress on the 2nd hop channel (since the 'free to connect' is sent during the first hop channel) with the address given to the Tx.
+The Tx and *configurator* are now connected.
-        * Note that the PB may have taken the ACK, but the Tx may not have received it.
-In that case the PB would timeout after 600 ms as described in "Terminating a connection".
+        * Note that the *configurator* may have taken the ACK, but the Tx may not have received it.
+In that case the *configurator* would timeout after 600 ms as described in "Terminating a connection".

 * Terminating a connection
-    * If the Tx or the PB do not receive anything for 600 ms they consider the connection lost and terminate the connected state.
+    * If the Tx or the *configurator* do not receive anything for 600 ms they consider the connection lost and terminate the connected state.
 The Tx returns to sending of "Free to connect" setup packets every 100 ms on channel 111.
-    * The PB can send the "Disconnect" command to the Tx.
-The Tx responds "Disconnecting now" and once it received the ACK from the PB it terminates the connection and returns sending "Free to connect" setup packets.
+    * The *configurator* can send the "Disconnect" command to the Tx.
+The Tx responds "Disconnecting now" and once it received the ACK from the *configurator* it terminates the connection and returns sending "Free to connect" setup packets.
-    * The PB considers the connection terminated after it received the "Disconnecting now" from the Tx, or after 600 ms if not received.
+    * The *configurator* considers the connection terminated after it received the "Disconnecting now" from the Tx, or after 600 ms if not received.

-* PB -> Tx
+* *configurator* -> Tx
-    * PB puts command as ACK payload
+    * *configurator* puts command as ACK payload
     * Tx responds with "Acknowedledged"
-    * If PB does not receive "Acknowedledged" it knows that the Tx could not receive the command and it has to resend it with the next ACK
+    * If *configurator* does not receive "Acknowedledged" it knows that the Tx could not receive the command and it has to resend it with the next ACK

 * Commands
-    * Free-to-connect [Tx->PB]
+    * Free-to-connect [Tx->*configurator*]
         - Only sent on channel 111, every 100 ms
         - Sent on the vehicle address
-        - Only allows Connect command from PB
+        - Only allows Connect command from *configurator*

-    * Connect [PB->Tx]
+    * Connect [*configurator*->Tx]
         - Only sent on channel 111
         - Sent on the vehicle address
         - Payload: address to use for the rest of the communication

-    * Tx->PB Inquiry
+    * Tx->*configurator* Inquiry
         - Payload: stick data (raw? channel outputs? how to deal with multiple channels?)
-    * Tx->PB Acknowledged
+    * Tx->*configurator* Acknowledged
-    * PB->Tx Disconnect
+    * *configurator*->Tx Disconnect
-    * Tx->PB Disconnecting-now
+    * Tx->*configurator* Disconnecting-now

-    * PB->Tx Read data
+    * *configurator*->Tx Read data
         - Payload: address (uint16_t), count (uint8__t)
-    * PB->Tx Write data
+    * *configurator*->Tx Write data
         - Payload: address (uint16_t), up to 28 bytes data

 ### Bandwidth